alnwlsn/alnview/README.md

 ![demo](demo_img/demo.gif)

 It also makes a good document viewer, much better than any PDF reader especially for scanned manuals which have schematics or other diagrams spanning multiple pages (this was the original use case I had in mind).
+IPages take no time to load, as they are already loaded (but must be converted to images first ahead of time).

 ![demo](demo_img/demo2.gif)